 Our enrolment form asks you to declare a criminal conviction.
 Every year a number of you tick 'No' and then the Police Check reveals that you do, in fact, have a conviction.
 While this conviction may be for (what seems to you) something that should not impact on your eligibility or suitability for teaching, the New Zealand Teachers Council may see it differently.
 What appears to count against you is failure to disclose at the time of selection.
 So, if you ticked 'No,' knowing that you had a conviction, we urge you to come forward now so that we can record the fact that you have disclosed this information.
 The Teachers Council do check with us as to whether or not you have disclosed.
-It is in your interests to have a discreet word with the Head of Programme now.
-(Make an appointment with Chris Tennet in N303) rather than risk having your application for provisional registration declined or held up at the end of the year.
-For further information, please refer to page 40.
+It is in your interests to have a discreet word with the Programme Director now by emailing Ngaire Hoben directly (n.hoben@auckland.ac.nz) rather than risk having your application for provisional registration declined or held up at the end of the year.
+For further information, please refer to page 38.